Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from

 Dodd-Frank was the law enacted to prevent another financial collapse like the one in 2008.
 Although many people said it didn’t go far enough in regulating the financial institutions, Donald Trump wants to repeal it altogether and take us back to the same conditions that gave us the financial collapse that cost taxpayers a trillion dollars to bail out big corporations.
 Once again this will benefit a few of his wealthy friends but it will hurt the rest of us.

-32. Trump Has a Bizarre Relationship with Kim Jong Un
+32. Trump Has Had a Bizarre Relationship with Kim Jong Un

 Trump insists that he got North Korean Leader Kim Jong Un to end his nuclear weapons program despite the fact that all US intelligence agencies report that program is continuing unabated.

 According to acting FBI Director Andrew McCabe, when US intelligence agencies informed the president that North Korea was developing missiles capable of reaching the United States, Trump refused to believe them.
 Trump said he believed Vladimir Putin, who told him that North Korea had no such missiles.